freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-63.english.md

 ## Description
 <section id='description'>

-Add the `data` function to your selection and pass it the data variable like this:
+Add the D3 `data` function to your selection and pass it the data array like this:

 ```js
 .data(data)